ExcitedStates/qfit-3.0/README.md

 The `elements.py` is licensed under MIT, Copyright (c) 2005-2015, Christoph Gohlke.
 See file header.

-The `LoopTK` package has been a major inspiration for the inverse kinematics functionality.
+The `Xpleo` software and `LoopTK` package have been major inspirations for the inverse kinematics functionality.

 [1]: https://www-01.ibm.com/software/websphere/products/optimization/cplex-studio-community-edition/ "IBM website"